julzaza/wildwitchherbs/_posts/2025-09-23-charms-vlach-healers.md

 **Failing to give thanks, elders warned, would cause the herb to “lose its soul,” making it useless.**

 ### Keeping the Tradition Alive
-Many of these rites today are seen only as **cultural heritage** to attract tourism rather than clandestine sorcery.
+Many of these rites today are seen only as **cultural heritage** rather than clandestine sorcery.

 Theese days festivals in Negotin and nearby villages invite visitors to witness ritual songs and knot-tying demonstrations, blending respect for the old ways with modern herbal practice.

-However, when the outsiders are not looking, real magic still takes place across the Timok Valley.
+However, when the outsiders are not looking, **potent magic still takes place across the Timok Valley**.

 ---